tea-milas/beers/README.md

 # Punk API beer selection

-This project was made using Punk API ans React.
+This project was made using Punk API, React and SCSS.
 It allows you to search for beers by name or filter by given criteria.